 "Our vision is for every child diagnosed with childhood cancer not only to survive, but to reach adulthood enjoying a good quality of life.
 We are proud of our achievements so far, particularly working alongside the ICR to develop safer treatment options for children, but we want to make an even bigger difference."

-If you would like to get involved and support our childhood cancer research, please contact Thomas Bland, Deputy Director of Development (Trusts and Corporates), by phone on 020 8722 4200, or by email.
+If you would like to get involved and support our childhood cancer research, please contact Nicola Shaw in the Development Team, call 020 8722 4227 or email [email protected].

 You can follow the ICR on Twitter